What is Native Advertising? The Ultimate Marketers Guide For 2022

-This includes advertising content on premium publishers with a clear brand story to tell.
+This includes advertising content on premium websites (such as BBC, The New York Times, or The Guardian) with a clear brand story to tell.
 Many brands already use content in other channels such as SEO.
 This content is often also used in native ads.

-Native ads on premium publishers have shown to be 3x more effective.
-Placing paid content on premium websites gives higher credibility to a brand.
+Native ads on premium websites have shown to be 3x more effective.
+Placing paid content on these established publishers gives higher credibility to a brand.

 In the future, this will be the ultimate way for advertisers to tell their story in a secure environment that empowers their brand.

 Native is a powerful tool for marketers in building and strengthening their brand.

 Match2One Native gives advertisers access to all native ad inventory, including all premium publishers.